jouwerkerk666/EBing_Wallpaper/README.md

 # EBing_Wallpaper

-This small tool, writen in go, will change the wallpaper to the Bing Wallpaper of the day.
+This small tool, written in go, will change the wallpaper to the Bing Wallpaper of the day.

 This is my first project written in go.